Building AI for the Global South

 The paper’s coauthors concluded that conventional measurements of algorithm fairness make assumptions based on Western institutions and infrastructures after they conducted 36 interviews with researchers, activists, and lawyers working with marginalized Indian communities.
 Among the five coauthors, three are Indian and two are white, according to the paper.

 Google research scientist Nithya Sambasivan, who previously worked to create a phone broadcasting system for sex workers in India, is the lead author.
+She’s also head of human-computer interaction at Google Research India.
 Coauthors include Ethical AI team researchers Ben Hutchinson and Vinodkumar Prabhakaran.
 Hutchinson and Prabhakaran were listed as coauthors of a paper titled “On the Dangers of Stochastic Parrots: Can Language Models Be Too Big?” that was also accepted for publication at FAccT this year, but the version submitted to FAccT does not include their names.
 That paper was the subject of debate at the time former Google AI ethics co-lead Timnit Gebru was fired and concludes that extremely large language models harm marginalized communities by perpetuating stereotypes and biases.
 Organizers of the conference told VentureBeat this week that FAccT has suspended its sponsorship relationship with Google.

 The paper about India identifies factors commonly associated with algorithmic harm in the country, including models being overfit to digitally rich profiles, which usually means middle class men, and a lack of ways to interrogate AI.